7 FOMO Marketing Ideas You Can Start Using Today For More Conversions

 3. Leverage scarcity

-If you’ve ever put aside all second thoughts of getting a product and instantly bought it by seeing only X number remaining in stock, you already know how scarcity works.
+If you’ve ever put aside all second thoughts of getting a product and instantly bought it by seeing only X number remaining in stock, you already know how scarcity marketing works.

 Scarcity sends a loud and clear message to consumers: you can only get the product if you hurry.
 Otherwise, it’d be out of stock anytime.